bmdcpp/bmdc/BMDC-Readme.txt

  libappindicator3 ( Note: For appindicators in gtk 3.14 and above )
  xattr ( Note: for storing hashes beside files to not always re-hash )
 --------------
+Runtime optional is also glib-networking.( for open URIs)

 Compiling:
 ----------